 There is a wide range of sources of evidence for these effects, and here we just illustrate some examples.
 The most extensively researched source of evidence for the claim that proximity is good for productivity is from studies of the productivity of cities (or, more generally, areas of dense economic activity).
-A recent survey of the literature (Rosenthal and Strange 2004) reports a consensus view that, over a wide range of city sizes, doubling city size is associated with a productivity increase of some 3 - 8%.
-This is a large effect - moving from a city of 50,000 inhabitants to one of 5 million is predicted to increased productivity by more than 50%.
+A recent survey of the literature (Rosenthal and Strange 2004) reports a consensus view that doubling city size is associated with a productivity increase of some 3 - 8%.
+This is a large effect - moving from a city of 100,000 inhabitants to one of 10 million is predicted to increased productivity by more than 40%.
 A good deal of work has used firm level data to investigate the magnitude and determinants of spatial productivity variations.
-This work is surveyed by Rosenthal and Strange (2004) and typically finds significant effects, generally being larger in higher technology sectors of activity.
+This work is surveyed by Rosenthal and Strange 2004 and typically finds significant effects, generally being larger in higher technology sectors of activity.